 Some of it performs better and some worse.
 The content that performs better reaches the top of the virality range of their account.
-By analyzing it you can grab content ideas which you then recreate or repost.
+By analyzing it you can grab content ideas that you then recreate or repost.

 Christen Bouc, who manages multiple repost accounts with millions of followers through his social media agency said in this post: